Department of Geology - Portland State University

 Score distributions and answer keys

-Images from field trips to SE Oregon
+Images from planetary analog field trips to SE Oregon

 • Multiple flows of basaltic andesite on Steens Mountain; a hammer marks the contact between two flows.
 Vesicle content changes with respect to flow margins, being higher at the tops of flows and in narrow, chilled flow bottoms.
 Andesitic flows may be present on Mars.